-While most will recognize the Eiffel Tower as the unofficial emblem of Paris, not many are aware of its unique history and controversial beginnings.
+While most will recognize the Eiffel Tower (or La Tour Eiffel as they say in French) as the unofficial emblem of Paris, not many are aware of its unique history and controversial beginnings.
 Here, we explore the story behind the one-of-a-kind edifice that has stood tall over the city for over 125 years.

-Eiffel et Compagnie, a firm owned by French architect and engineer Alexandre-Gustave Eiffel, designed and constructed the iron tower for the Exposition Universelle, or World's Fair, in 1889.
+Eiffel et Compagnie, a firm owned by French architect and engineer Alexandre-Gustave Eiffel (1832–1923), designed and constructed the iron tower for the Exposition Universelle, or World's Fair, in 1889.

 Selected from over 100 entries, the tower would act as the entrance to the event, where people from around the globe gathered to experience its avant-garde attractions, including everything from theatrical performances and musical shows to innovative inventions and scientific findings.

 The basic design of the Eiffel Tower was introduced to Eiffel by Eiffel et Compagnie engineers Maurice Koechlin and Émile Nouguier.
 They imagined “a great pylon, consisting of four lattice girders standing apart at the base and coming together at the top, joined together by metal trusses at regular intervals.”

 This unprecedented aesthetic was depicted by Koechlin in an early sketch in 1884: